GeoBrownMotion/GeoBrownMotion.github.io/README.md

 # GeoBrownMotion.github.io

+A link to your website: https://geobrownmotion.github.io/

+A link to your Github repo (if this is private, make sure that TA’s are added as collaborators): https://github.com/GeoBrownMotion/GeoBrownMotion.github.io.git

+A writeup responding to the following questions and ideas(at least 3 sentences per bullet point):

 1. What was the most challenging piece of this assignment?
 Did you find it easy or challenging to work with HTML and CSS?
 How long did this overall assignment take you?
 - Answer: